 Kaufman’s Game follows Stanley, an unemployed young man with a passion for boxing, who is keen to improve his strength and stamina.
 When a stranger approaches him outside the gym with the offer of a specially produced steroid, Stanley is drawn into the ever more violent operations of a powerful organisation, unwittingly entering into a series of tests designed to prove his mettle.
 This is a film about power, determination and being your own worst enemy.
 It celebrates the archetypes of classic Film Noir, and the dark, conspiratorial storytelling technique of Franz Kafka, but with a contemporary minimalist aesthetic.
 Drama 01:28:44 UK

 The Long Island Film Festival online will be active for the month of August 2017.
-Our festival is second to none.
-We guarantee that the site is completely secure.
+Our online festival is second to none and completely safe and secure.

 The deadlines for film entry, Richard Vetere Screenplay Competition and the Richard Vetere One-Act Play Competition is as follows:

 Regular Deadline is April 30, 2017

 Online festival will take place August 1, 2017 to August 31, 2017 www.longislandfilmfestivalonline.org